shaadclt/CodeAssistant-Ollama-CodeLlama/README.md

 # Code Assistant with Ollama and CodeLlama

-This project provides a user-friendly Gradio interface that enables you to interact with the CodeLlama model from Ollama, an open-source large language model platform.
-Simply enter your prompt in the textbox, and CodeLlama will generate code based on your input.
+This project provides a user-friendly Gradio interface that enables you to interact with the custom model based on CodeLlama model from Ollama, an open-source large language model platform.
+Simply enter your prompt in the textbox, and custom model will generate code based on your input.

 ## Features: